Classification of second harmonic generation effect in magnetically ordered materials

-Based on Appendix \ref{sec:isomorphic_group_method} and Appendix \ref{sec:SHG-Table}, the SHG tensors in all MPGs can be divided into four cases according to the symmetries: (1) original MPGs without inversion symmetry (without $P$), (2) grey MPGs without inversion symmetry (without $P$), (3) BW MPGs without $P$ but with $PT$ (combination of time-reversal $T$ and inversion symmetry $P$), (4) BW MPGs without $P$ nor $PT$.
-The MPGs and corresponding SHG characters are listed in Table \ref{Tab2-MPG_SHG}.
-Only the even parts of SHG exist in grey MPG (Case 2).
-While for BW MPG with $PT$ symmetry (Case 3), only the odd parts of SHG exist.
-For original MPGs (Case 1) and BW MPGs without $P$ nor $PT$ (Case 4), both the odd and even SHG parts exist.
-However, the symmetries of $\chi_{ijk}^{\text{even}}$ and $\chi_{ijk}^{\text{odd}}$ are the same in Case 1, and they are different in Case 4 because they are constrained by different groups ($G_0$ and $G_1$) and are basically exclusive.
+As {stated in} the introduction, the LMO and SHG effects are two complementary optical methods to study the {magnetically ordered materials}.
+The {characteristics} of SHG and LMO effects in all MPGs are listed in Supplementary Note 3, {which provides} a dictionary for characterizing the magnetic structures with these two optical techniques in experiments.
+Moreover, this isomorphic group method is {also suitable} for other tensors in magnetic systems, such as circular photo-galvanic effect (CPGE) whose susceptibilities {comprise} 3$\times$3 pseudo-tensors (see Supplementary Note 4 for detail).
+This indicates that this method is a powerful {tool} for studying the tensors in magnetic systems.

-As claimed in the introduction, the LMO and SHG effects are two complementary optical methods to study magnetic properties.
-The symmetries of the LMO effect are also studied in Section II of Supplementary Material \cite{RNSM}.
-The symmetries of SHG and LMO effects in all MPGs are listed in Table \ref{Tab-GO-SHG} and Table \ref{Tab-BW_SHG} of Appendix \ref{sec:SHG-Table}, which are beneficial for characterizing the magnetic structures via these two optical techniques in experiments.
+According to our symmetry analysis, the SHG tensors in all MPGs can be divided into four cases based on {their characteristics}: (1) original MPGs without inversion symmetry, (2) grey MPGs without inversion symmetry, (3) BW MPGs without inversion symmetry but with $PT$ symmetry (combination of time-reversal $T$ and spatial inversion $P$ symmetry), and (4) BW MPGs without inversion symmetry nor $PT$ symmetry.
+The MPGs and the corresponding SHG characteristics are listed in Table \ref{Tab2-MPG_SHG}.
+Only even SHG tensors exist in grey MPGs (Case 2).
+Only the odd SHG tensors exist in BW MPGs with $PT$ symmetry (Case 3). {In original MPGs without inversion symmetry} (Case 1) and BW MPGs without $P$ or $PT$ symmetry (Case 4), both the odd and even SHG tensors exist. $\chi_{ijk}^{\text{even}}$ and $\chi_{ijk}^{\text{odd}}$ are the same in Case 1.
+However, $\chi_{ijk}^{\text{even}}$ and $\chi_{ijk}^{\text{odd}}$ {differ} in Case 4 as they are constrained by different {isomorphic} PGs ($G_0$ and $G_1$).
+Table \ref{Tab2-MPG_SHG} provides a clear and concise summary of the SHG behavior for different MPGs, which reveals the rules governing the SHG effect under all MPGs.